aadish-25/portviz/README.md

 Currently in active development.

 Phase 1 focuses on building a robust, reusable port inspection engine.
-CLI and VSCode integration layers will be built on top of the core module.
+CLI and VS Code integration layers will be built on top of the core module.

 ---

-## 📈 Future Scope
+## 📈 Long-Term Scope

-Portviz aims to evolve into a full developer productivity utility with:

-- Published pip package
+- Publish as a pip package
-- npm wrapper
+- npm wrapper for JavaScript ecosystem
-- VSCode Marketplace extension
+- VS Code Marketplace extension
-- Performance optimizations
+- Project-level service orchestration
+- Local architecture visualization
-- Enhanced developer experience features
+- Advanced developer workflow tooling

+---

+## 📄 License

+This project is licensed under the MIT License.